 Tripod is one of the most important pieces of gear that a photographer should have.
-Of course, have it doesn’t mean you automatically take a good shot.
+Of course, having it doesn’t mean you automatically take a good shot.
 It always depends on how you use it.
 These are 5 tips for using a tripod for landscape photography.

 Few things to remember.
 Tripod’s purpose is to keep your camera as still as possible.
 Since that’s the reason, it’s reasonable to avoid any possibility of movement.
 Because the slightest shake can be bad for your photo.
 Except if you do it on purpose for creative reasons.
 But even with a tripod, there is always a chance of your camera being shaken.
-To avoid that, these are few tips you can follow:
+To avoid that, these are a few tips you can follow:

 Note: these tips are also applied to any kind of photography that uses a tripod.